attractivechaos/sann/README.md

 * `cli.c` and `cli_priv.c`: command line interface

+SANN also comes with the following side recipes:

 * `keras/sann-keras.py`: similar SANN functionalities implemented on top of [Keras][keras], used for comparison purposes.

+* `mnist/`: routines to convert MNIST data to SND.

 [fnn]: https://en.wikipedia.org/wiki/Feedforward_neural_network